mdb0/ocaml_rtx/README.md

   - mouse click on the image to set the focus on the point of the object clicked.
   - push space bar to toggle denoising

-(to use adaptive sampling, set adaptive_sampling to true in the beginig of the program)
+(to use adaptive sampling, set adaptive_sampling to true in the beginnig of the program)
 # renders:

 <p align="center">